Last updated on September 3rd, 2022 at 10:14 am

 If you don’t have a car, you can take the train to Barnstaple via Exeter.
 From Barnstaple, you can get the No. 21 bus from Barnstaple to Croyde or you can take a taxi which costs between £24 – £30.

-Parking in Croyde Bay
+Where to Park in Croyde Bay

 There’s also a car park up by Baggy Point.
 Parking is free to National Trust members.
 For non-members, it’s £1 for 1 hour, £2 for 2 hours, or £4 for all day.
 You can pay by cash, via the app, or by phone.